 Under certain conditions, the icon that appears may not match the actual scene.
-Especially when there is an orange or blue colored background (a wall for example), wo rethe "Including Blue Skies" icons may appear and it may not be possible to shoot with the appropriate color.
+Especially when there is an orange or blue colored background (a wall for example), and or the "Including Blue Skies" icons may appear and it may not be possible to shoot with the appropriate color.
 If this happens, try shooting in P mode (p.
-64).
+66).